-Male breasts - gynaecomastia
+Male breasts at puberty - gynaecomastia

 gynecomastia; male; breasts; gynaecomastia;

 As if puberty is not hard enough on guys - going through all those changes!
 Your voice breaks, you grow facial hair and then it seems as though you might be growing breasts.
 What's going on?

 - Many normal, healthy young men get some growing of breast tissue – about 65% of 14 year olds.

 - The hormones that cause all of the other changes in puberty cause this too.

 Gynaecomastia is the medical term for breast tissue growing on a male (guy-nee-ko-mass-ti-a).

 - Breast tissue growth for older males can be caused by other health problems, or by medicines that are needed to treat some health problems – but these are not the cause of breast tissue growth for young males around puberty.